vsandstrom/dsp-headers/README.md

 $ ./<program name>  [-c <carrier frequency>] [-m <modulator frequency>]
 ```

+* The builds below expects the portaudio headers be located in "/usr/local/".
+Change the directory to maych your configuration *
 ## Vector Oscillator test:
 vectest.cpp runs a demo of a VectorOscillator class, scrolling through all waveform types defined in the
 WaveTable class.